SAP-samples/teched2023-AI267/exercises/ex0/README.md

 9. View different tabs like **Quality Information and Debrief**.
 You can see attributes about data quality and what key influencers are affecting the predictions.
    <br>![](/exercises/ex0/images/22.png)
+   **MEAN_ABSOLUTE_ERROR:** Average absolute difference between the predicted values and the actual values.
+The lower the
+    better.

    **Root Mean Square Error(RMSE):** RMSE is the square root of mean squared error.
-RMSE tells us how close the actual datapoints are to predictions made by the model.
+RMSE tells us how close the actual values are to prediction values made by the model.
+The lower the better.

+   **MEAN_ABSOLUTE_PERCENTAGE_ERROR:** Average of the absolute percentage errors of the predictions.
+The lower the
+    better.

     <br>Choose the back icon **'<'** to navigate back to Model Versions screen.
 11. Activate the model version to return predictions.
 Select the Model Version and click the **Activate** button.